A commitment to effective and transparent use of your gifts

-Charity Navigator, America’s largest independent evaluator of nonprofits, has awarded PATH its highest possible rating for sound fiscal management—a designation we’ve received for nine years in a row!
+Charity Navigator, America’s largest independent evaluator of nonprofits, has awarded PATH its highest possible rating for sound fiscal management—a designation we’ve received for ten years in a row!
 Only 1 percent of rated charities can say the same.

 Four stars from Charity Navigator

 Charity Navigator has long given PATH high marks for financial stewardship.
 In 2007 and 2008, they named us “one of the ten best charities everyone’s heard of”—charities that “became household names in part because of their exceptional financial management, no easy feat considering the scope of their operations.
 Charitable givers should feel confident that these national institutions put their donations to good use.”

 One of Forbes magazine’s most efficient charities